kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 SUBSCRIBE track=4k    priority=2 order=DESC
 ~~~

-During congestion, the 4k enhancement layer will be deprioritized followed by the 1080p ehancement layer.
+During congestion, the 4k enhancement layer will be deprioritized followed by the 1080p enhancement layer.
 This is a more efficient use of bandwidth than ABR, but it requires more complex encoding.